 Broccoli Life Cycle and Growth

-A member of the Brassicaceae or cabbage family, it is known as a biennial plant that theoretically needs two years for it to complete its life cycle.
+Broccoli is a member of the Brassicaceae or cabbage family, so it’s known as a biennial plant that needs two years for it to complete its life cycle and produce something edible.

 During the first year of life, the plant will grow a root system, stalks, and foliage.
 In the winter of the first year, it will enter dormancy.

 The winter cold will stimulate flowering and seed production.
-Cold can be produced artificially to speed up the natural cycle causing broccoli to behave like an annual, if preferred.
+Cold can be produced artificially to speed up the natural cycle causing broccoli to behave like an annual plant, if preferred.

 What Is Selective Breeding?